khamidou/khamidou.github.io/accepting-payments-with-django/index.md

 Thankfully, since most of the time you're simply going to integrate with a vendor, you won't have an extremely long checklist of things to worry about.[^vendor]

 I read the [official docs on the subject](https://www.pcisecuritystandards.org/documents/PCI%20SSC%20Quick%20Reference%20Guide.pdf).
-Here's what I think are the highlights.
+Here are the highlights:

 |---
 |Requirement category|Translation